Magnifier Lamp Buying Guide

 The lens is about 6″ above the viewed page.
 Please don’t get me wrong, it looks very clear when you are actually seeing through the lens, only that when we have to shrink the picture here to put it online, it doesn’t appear to be very clear as it should be.
 Please note that the viewed page looks almost the same everywhere in the lens.

 The lens is about 5.5″ above the viewed page.
-If you compare the image that appears through this 5 diopter lens, with the image above, through the 3 diopter lens, you will see that the phone listings appear larger.
+If you compare the image that appears through this 5 diopter lens, with the image through the 3 diopter lens, you will see that the phone listings appear larger.
 Do you also notice that some distortion of the text begin to appear towards the edge of the lens?
-If you keep looking through the lens for rather long period of time, you might feel dizzy.
+If you keep looking through the lens for rather long period of time, you might feel some discomfort.
 That is why we do not suggest to use a 5 diopter lens for reading purposes, unless your eye doc okays it.

 We hope the above information is helpful for you in choosing which lens is more appropriate for your application.